suneric98/Crescendo/README.md

 the number of streams

 ### 2/29 TODO

-+ Clustering stuff: try to group songs/artists by genre using artist genre
++ Eric: clustering stuff: try to group songs/artists by genre using artist genre
   + Need to group genres so we don't have 300+ genres

+### 3/7

++ Eric: grouped artist data together, began working on regression prediction for number of days a song remains in top chart

 ### 3/7 TODO

++ Eric: improve regression model for num of days

 ### TODO:
-+ finalize what end product vision should be (in progress)

 + for line viz add smoothing for jumps in time
+  + Add legend to viz
-+ figure out how exactly supervised algo will work
++ figure out how exactly supervised algo will work (in progress)
 + possible feature for predict: release date of album/new song

-### ideas for final product
-+